Sydney-Informatics-Hub/ResearchPulseAI/README.md

 <details>
 <summary>What kind of output does ResearchPulse generate?</summary>

 ResearchPulse generates a zip file containing a comprehensive report in Word and Markdown formats, context analysis documentation, source materials used in the analysis, process logs, and a record of input settings.
 This provides a complete overview of the research impact assessment.
-This provides a complete overview of the research impact assessment.
 </details>

 <details>